 In the last two years, this is a term that has become synonymous with eCommerce analytics.
-It entails sifting though massive amounts of data (Think hundreds of terabytes) in order to reach a scientific, statistic-based solution to a problem.
+It entails sifting through massive amounts of data (Think hundreds of terabytes) to reach a scientific, statistic-based solution to a problem.
 It’s a burgeoning field, with a continuously growing scope.
 Big data can be invaluable for eCommerce business owners, for a variety of reasons:

-Customers like to see discounts, recommended products, and most importantly, they love a personal touch.
-This is impossible without data: What they tend to buy, how much time they spend browsing through products, how much they spend per transaction, how often they visit eCommerce sites, how often they abandon their cart and a myriad other bits of information.
+Customers like to see discounts and recommended products, and most importantly, they love a personal touch.
+This is impossible without data: What they tend to buy, how much time they spend browsing through products, how much they spend per transaction, how often they visit eCommerce sites, how often they abandon their cart, and myriad other bits of information.

 With enough data, customers can be gauged for their spending patterns and on-site behavior.
-Once personas are attributed to customers, prices can be varied to entice them back to the site, were they to leave.
-Dynamic discounts are a powerful toolbutare only successful when executed with enough data.
-This has been one of the most effective customer retention strategies todate.
+Once personas are attributed to customers, prices can be varied to entice them back to the site, where they to leave.
+Dynamic discounts are a powerful tool but are only successful when executed with enough data.
+This has been one of the most effective customer retention strategies to date.

 5. End-To-End Analytics